Madscba/RL_special_course/README.md

 ```
 main.py
 -
 To train an agent the main.py is used.
-Using the configuration in the utils/argparser.py.
-Running the code using the terminal with the following arguments, you can train a particular agent and results showing the training progress will be visualized.
-For convenience, the results are also included in /results/final/<method>
+Hyperparameters are set in the file utils/argparser.py or as a flag if main.py is run from the terminal.
+For each method a command for running the algorithm is provided.
+You can train a particular agent using these commands and results showing the training progress will be visualized.
+For convenience, the results using these commands are also included in /results/final/<method>.
+For each method 3 graphs are included.
+The first plot "Reward Progres" with steps as the x-axis show the average reward pr. step.
+The average is taken over non-overlapping sequences of 10.000 steps.
+The second plot shows length (frames/steps) for each episode that the agents has played.
+The last plot shows the total reward per episode the agents has received for each played episode.
+Training each episode takes between 20 minutes and 5 hours using a CPU (AMD Ryzen 9 5900X 12-Core Processor, 3701 Mhz, 12 Core(s), 24 Logical Processor(s))